The Baulomorph 🔮 Vancouver

 Maximus argued by way of analogy (a fallacious method to which humans were particularly vulnerable), using theoretical models based on mathematics.
 The models were brilliant, yet they couldn’t be applied willy-nilly to the real world.
 This problem reminded Berry of Zeno’s Paradox, in which it was mathematically impossible to go from point A to point B because the space between A and B could be divided up infinitely.
 The principle behind this mathematical conundrum was the basis of infinite fractals and infraction, and was sacred to the Baulians.
 Yet this principle couldn’t be applied with complete disregard for the practical laws of physics.
 No sane being (even on Earth) argued that it was in practice impossible to go from point A to point B. Things went from A to B all the time.
 It was an axiom of Baulian scientific theory that abstract mathematics cannot be applied to situations if this creates a practical or demonstrable contradiction to known physical realities.

 Yet Plotinus Maximus went on talking about mathematical expressions of infinity and connecting them, in a manner Berry couldn’t fathom, to energy fields so subtle that they disappeared from this space-time continuum and popped into another.
-Berry understood that orange lines of energy could dissolve into ether, and that this ether operated far below the level of the angstrom (ten to minus ten metres) or the quark (10 to minus 18): it operated at the level of 10 to minus 30.
+Berry understood that orange lines of energy could dissolve into ether, and that this ether operated far below the level of the angstrom (ten to minus ten metres) or the quark (10 to minus 18).
+Orange lines operated at the level of 10 to minus 30.
 But it was an established fact in the textbooks of the Baulian Academy of Subatomic Science that there was no sign, or even hint of life, beyond 10 to minus 30.

 There was only one Baulian philosopher, Rablanar the Fractal Mystic, who took the theories of the human Plotinus Maximus seriously.
 Rablanar argued that Maximus’ notion of the superimposition of universes might not be correct (at least it couldn’t be proved), yet the paradigm of infinite fractals suggested that the result may be the same: beings might be able to project things (or even their selves) into or out of fractals so deep that they may as well be coming from another universe.